NicodemusGurion/nicodemusgurion.github.io/_includes/QH/P-T.md

 # Paradise

-The Islamic paradise is a very physical place where people will eat fruit that all tastes the same.
-Then they will not poop, but belch out the excrement as musk.
+The Islamic paradise is a very physical place where people will have sex, and eat food.
+But the food all tastes the same, and they will not poop, but belch out the excrement as musk.

 ## All fruit looks the same in paradise {#boring-fruit}